-You’ll have more energy & be tired less:
+- You’ll have more energy and be tired less:

 With a dairy-free diet, your sugar, carbohydrate and fat intake will be lower; therefore you’ll be left feeling more energetic and less tired, especially after meals.
 Research proves after consuming dairy, you’re left feeling tired and sluggish, so removing this from your diet, could give you a new lease of life!
 With all this extra energy you’ll be surprised how much more you can get out of your day; no wonder most athletics have gone vegan!

 - You will decrease your chances of getting cancer:

 This sounds drastic, but by taking dairy out of your diet, whether you’re male or female, you can cut your chances of getting prostate or ovarian cancer.
 Swedish researchers found that for women, drinking more than one glass of milk per day may double their risk of getting ovarian cancer.
 In terms of men, it was found that those who consumed more than two daily dairy servings increased their risk of developing prostate cancer by 34%.
 This may scare you, but its better to know all the facts and then make an informed decision.
 After all, it’s better safe than sorry!